-- Eldon Street and Norfolk Street (KWR 79 section 3); - Fawcett Road from Manners Road to Addison Road (KWR 27 section 2); - Palmerston Road pedestrianised section (KWR 77 section 2); - Pedestrian walkway from Guildhall Walk to Winston Churchill Avenue (KWR 79 section 1); and - Isambard Brunel Road from Commercial Road to Greetham Street (KWR 80 section 1).

-It will be noted that these are generally areas with lower or no traffic levels, highlighting the impact of traffic on the scoring of routes in the WRAT.
+- Fratton Bridge and Fawcett Road from Selbourne Terrace to Manners Road (KWR 27 section 1). - 7.2.6.
+The highest scoring route sections (scores of 35 out of 40 or above) were as follows: - Arundel Street and Commercial Road pedestrianised sections (KWR 33 section 1 and KWR 22 section 3); - Eldon Street and Norfolk Street (KWR 79 section 3); - Fawcett Road from Manners Road to Addison Road (KWR 27 section 2); - Palmerston Road pedestrianised section (KWR 77 section 2); - Pedestrian walkway from Guildhall Walk to Winston Churchill Avenue (KWR 79 section 1); and - Isambard Brunel Road from Commercial Road to Greetham Street (KWR 80 section 1). - 7.2.7.
+It will be noted that these are generally areas with lower or no traffic levels, highlighting the impact of traffic on the scoring of routes in the WRAT. - 7.2.8.

-- 7.2.6.
 Issues were identified for all 27 audited route sections, regardless of their score.
-Common issues. included: - Attractiveness category: - Sections with limited or no passive surveillance (overlooking from neighbouring land uses), such as in subways; - Streets which are within AQMAs (where levels of nitrogen dioxide has been recorded whichexceeds the limits outlined in the National Air Quality Strategy), or are within Noise Important Areas, which is a designation based on modelled levels of road traffic noise; - Absence of street trees or planting in the highway to enhance the walking environment, provide shade or shelter and absorb carbon dioxide; - · Uncoordinated or inconsistent paving styles; and - Extensive bollards or guardrailing impacting on the quality of the streetscape. - Comfort: - Footways in poor condition, damaged paving slabs and uneven surfaces, creating potential triphazards; - · Overhanging vegetation; - Vehicles parked on footways; - Narrow footways, or footways where the usable space is reduced by direction signs, streetlighting columns or bus stop shelters; - · Requirements for pedestrians to divert to reach crossing points; - · Significant distances between crossing points on busy roads; and - Pedestrian refuges which may not accommodate all pedestrians.
-Directness: - · Wide roads which result in longer pedestrian crossing distances; - Delays associated with crossing busy main roads away from zebra or signal crossings; and - · No formalised pedestrian priority when crossing side roads. - Safety: - Pedestrians in close proximity to high traffic volumes or high traffic speeds, or coming intoconflict with cyclists on a shared-use path; - Coherence: - Road crossings without dropped kerbs or tactile paving to assist blind, partially sighted andmobility impaired pedestrians.
+Common issues. included: - Attractiveness category: - Sections with limited or no passive surveillance (overlooking from neighbouring land uses), such as in subways; - Streets which are within AQMAs (where levels of nitrogen dioxide have been recorded which exceeds the limits outlined in the National Air Quality Strategy), or are within Noise Important Areas, which is a designation based on modelled levels of road traffic noise: - Absence of street trees or planting in the highway to enhance the walking environment, provide shade or shelter and absorb carbon dioxide; - Uncoordinated or inconsistent paving styles; and - Extensive bollards or guardrailing impacting on the quality of the streetscape.

-LOCAL CYCLING & WALKING INFRASTRUCTURE PLAN Project No.: 70055572 | Our Ref No.: 70055572

-7.2.7.
+Comfort:

+- Footways in poor condition, damaged paving slabs and uneven surfaces, creating potential trip hazards; - Overhanging vegetation; - Vehicles parked on footways; - Narrow footways, or footways where the usable space is reduced by direction signs, street lighting columns or bus stop shelters; - Requirements for pedestrians to divert to reach crossing points; - Significant distances between crossing points on busy roads; and - Pedestrian refuges which may not accommodate all pedestrians.

+Directness:

+Wide roads which result in longer pedestrian crossing distances;

+- Delays associated with crossing busy main roads away from zebra or signal crossings; and - No formalised pedestrian priority when crossing side roads. - Safety: - Pedestrians in close proximity to high traffic volumes or high traffic speeds, or coming into potential conflict with cyclists on a shared-use path; - Coherence: - Road crossings without dropped kerbs or tactile paving to assist blind, partially sighted and mobility impaired pedestrians. - 7.2.9.
 Whilst each of the prioritised walking routes were located on Portsea Island, it can be assumed that the commonly identified issues also affect routes on the mainland.
 The same audit principles can be applied to any walking route to identify improvements.